2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 To do this, one point is essential: **you must retain participants in your events**.

-This can begin with a small group of avid bitcoin enthusiasts whose goal is to meet regularly to discuss bitcoin.
-Over weeks, and depending on the time and sensibility of each of them, you can **distribute some organizational tasks** of your community, or even **propose to these bitcoiners to undertake a given project**.
+This can begin with a small group of avid Bitcoin enthusiasts whose goal is to meet regularly to discuss the topic of Bitcoin.
+Over weeks, and depending on the time and sensibility of each of them, you can **distribute some organizational tasks** of your community, or even **propose to these Bitcoiners to undertake a given project**.
 This project could be tailored to your community, meetings, or even your city, as it may draw inspiration from one of the many initiatives proposed in [part 6/8 of this course](LINK). **This would then involve the core of your community, and thus help it flourish.**

 **New faces will join you throughout the meetings.** These could be people who have purchased BTC and/or alt/shitcoin during previous rounds; no-coiners who wish to deepen their understanding of Bitcoin and its ecosystem; but also novices, gathering their first information about this new incensurable, decentralized, transparent, fair, unconditional, and trustless electronic payment system.
 To ensure that **everyone feels included in the events**, two main areas of consideration can be worked on.